ylsideas/tall-package-template/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/:vendor_slug/:package_slug.svg?style=flat-square)](https://packagist.org/packages/:vendor_slug/:package_slug)

 ---
-This repo can be used to scaffold a Laravel package.
+This repo can be used to scaffold a Simple TALL (Tailwind CSS, AlpineJS, Laravel, Livewire) package that could act as an add-on dash to your project (Think Nova, Telescope or Horizon).
 Follow these steps to get started:

 1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton
 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files